wush978/FeatureHashing/README.md

 ```

 ```
-## [1] 0.5986
+## [1] 0.5986472
 ```

-If we use the same algorithm to predict the click through rate of the 3rd season of iPinYou, the AUC will be 0.77 which is comparable to the AUC reported in Zhang, Yuan, Wang, et al. (2014).
+If we use the same algorithm to predict the click through rate of the 3rd season of iPinYou, the overall AUC will be 0.77 which is comparable to the overall AUC of 3rd season 0.76 reported in (Zhang, Yuan, Wang, et al., 2014).

 ## Supported Data Structure